Jue Yao: Career

 In 2002, Yao founded the Hong Kong Children’s Chamber Orchestra and led the orchestra to participate in the Shanghai Children's Art Festival.
 Later in the same year, she founded the Yao Jue Music Academy.
 In 2013, she founded the Hong Kong String Orchestra, which is the only professional string orchestra in Hong Kong, and which was recognized for its “music uniqueness fusing Eastern and Western influences”.
 Yao has served on the International Jury Panel for the Montblanc Arts Patronage Award in 2003, and was a council member of the Hong Kong Academy for Performing Arts and the Chairlady of the Academic Affairs Committee from 2000 to 2006.
-She was also a council member of the Hong Kong Arts Development Council from 2005 to 2010.
+She was also a member of the Hong Kong Arts Development Council from 2005 to 2010.
 She served as one of the University Artists at the Hong Kong University from 2008 to 2010 as part of the University Artists Scheme, which aim was to "bring artists of international caliber to the campus" through a series of activities.

 She was recognized by different organizations for her contributions to classical music — the “Outstanding Violinist” by Radio Timeless Award in 2002, the “Ten Outstanding Young Persons of Hong Kong” in 2004, the “Ten Most Successful Women” in 2005, “Outstanding Women Professionals Award” from the Hong Kong Women Professionals and Entrepreneurs Association in 2008, and the “Outstanding Women of the Year” awarded by the Hong Kong Women Development Association in 2012.
 In 2013, Ms. Yao was appointed as a Justice of the Peace (JP) by the Government of Hong Kong.
 In 2017, she was awarded the Bronze Bauhinia Star, an award presented by the Hong Kong government for persons who have given outstanding service over a long period of time, for her contributions to classical music in Hong Kong as the founder and artistic director of the Hong Kong String Orchestra.
 She believed that "it was the result of the relentless efforts of the whole team" and expressed that the award has given her great encouragement to continue to cultivate musical talents and benefit the society of Hong Kong.